R rotunda: Substitute for Tironian et

 The abbreviation etc. was typeset using the Tironian et ⁊, as ⁊c. in early incunables.

-Later, when typesets no longer contained a sort for the Tironian et, it became common practice to use the r rotunda glyph instead, setting ꝛc. for etc.
+Later, when typesets no longer contained a sort for the Tironian et, it became common practice to use a r rotunda sort instead, setting ꝛc. for etc.

 Demise

 Use of this form of r was never widespread except in blackletter scripts, so it fell out of use in English in the 16th century as roman scripts became predominant.
 Some modern cursive scripts use a letter r that has a resemblance to the r rotunda.